Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 These classes are implemented in <i>TCollection</i> and <i>NCollection</i> packages.

 ### Collections

 Apart from strings, the <i> TCollection</i> package contains classes of dynamically sized aggregates of data.
 They include a wide range of collections.

   * Arrays (unidimensional and bidimensional) are generally used for quick access to an item.
 Note that an array is a fixed-sized aggregate.
   * Sequences are ordered collections of non-unique objects.
 A sequence item is longer to access than an array item: only an exploration in sequence is efficient (but sequences are not adapted for numerous explorations).
 Arrays and sequences are commonly used as data structures for more complex objects.
-  * Maps are dynamic structures where the size is constantly adapted to the number of inserted items and access to an item is the fastest.
+  * Maps are dynamic structures, where the size is constantly adapted to the number of inserted items and access to an item is the fastest.
 Maps structures are commonly used in cases of numerous explorations: they are typically internal data structures for complex algorithms.
-Sets generate the same results as maps but computation time is considerable.
-  * Lists, queues and stacks, which are minor structures similar to sequences but with different algorithms to explore them
+  * Lists are similar to sequences but with different algorithms to explore them.
-  * Specific iterators for sequences, maps, and stacks.
+  * Specific iterators for sequences and maps.

 Most collections follow value semantics: their instances are the actual collections, not handles to a collection.
-Only arrays, sequences and sets may also be manipulated by handle, and therefore shared.
+Only arrays and sequences may also be manipulated by handle, and therefore shared.

 Collection classes are generic (C++ template-like), so they can contain